 How Pupil Size Influences Glare and Halos

-One of the biggest concerns patients have with advanced IOLs is glare and halos around lights at night.
+One of the most common concerns with advanced IOLs is experiencing glare or halos around lights at night.
+While lens design plays a role, your pupil size is a key factor in how these visual phenomena appear.

 Which IOL Types Work Best for Different Pupil Sizes?